swt30/thesis/chapters/05-migration/05-migration.md

 Further, my atmospheric models assume a one-dimensional atmosphere and so therefore correspond to a well-mixed atmosphere without any latitudinal or longitudinal structure.
 Such an atmosphere could be found around a planet that rotates rapidly compared to the orbital timescale.
 Though my models also assume no rotation, in practice only a very rapidly rotating planet would affect the interior structure significantly.

+![
+  As in [@fig:migration-1Mearth; @fig:migration-3Mearth; @fig:migration-5Mearth], but for a $10\,$M$_⊕$ planet.
+  The radius--distance relation is much flatter for these higher-mass planets.
+  Looking at the phase structures, we can see why: they have much thinner atmospheres.
+  As it is the low-density atmosphere that is most responsive to temperature changes, these planets grow less when heated than a lower-mass planet would.
+](migration-10Mearth){#fig:migration-10Mearth}

 ### Astrobiological implications